noa10/telegram-orderbot/README.md

 3. Set the web app URL to your deployed app URL (after deploying to Vercel)

+4. Optional: Set up commands for your bot using `/setcommands` in BotFather

 ## Deployment to Vercel

 1. Push your code to a GitHub repository

-2. Connect your repository to Vercel
+2. Connect your repository to Vercel:
+   - Sign in to Vercel and click "Add New Project"
+   - Import your GitHub repository
+   - Configure the project settings

 3. Set up the environment variables in Vercel:
    - `VITE_SUPABASE_URL`
    - `VITE_SUPABASE_ANON_KEY`